 Earlier in this post we talked about venerating.
 When we mention “venerating” something, that usually means we cross ourselves and kiss it.
 When you go to an Orthodox church, expect a lot of kissing.

 The Orthodox love to venerate things.
 When we enter the church, we kiss the icons of Jesus, the Virgin Mary, and other saints.
+We kiss the relics of saints as well.
 Some Orthodox kiss the hems of the priest’s vestments as he passes by during the Great Entrance, while others kiss the chalice after receiving communion.
 We all kiss the cross after Liturgy concludes.
-You may also notice altar servers (acolytes) kissing the hand of the priest when he takes something from their hands, such as the censer.
+Altar servers (acolytes) also kiss the hand of the priest when he takes something from their hands, such as the censer.

 You may also notice different cultural displays of kissing as a greeting.
 In the East, the kiss is the standard greeting.
 Greeks and Arab kiss once on each cheek, and Slavs return to the first cheek for a third kiss.
 This may be unfamiliar to those of you used to Western greetings like the handshake.